 Let’s get right to it: We would be nowhere without your support.
 Sponsors make it possible for Children Incorporated to help hundreds of thousands of children around the globe rise above poverty.

-Kids like Abel, the tenth grader Shelley and Luis visited last June in Ethiopia, depend on sponsors for supplies and flourish because they know someone out there cares about them.
+Kids like Abel, the tenth grader that I and Luis Bourdet visited last June in Ethiopia, depend on sponsors for supplies and flourish because they know someone out there cares about them.
 Abel is in the top five of his class!

 We contacted Abel’s longtime sponsor, Sabrina Timperman, about her connection to Children Incorporated and her relationship with this rising star.
 Timperman is a veterinarian and lives in Manhasset, NY.